How many queues do you need?

 Customizing your queues to brand the waiting room experience

-As with all of our deliverable pages, customization is simple and straightforward with our queue management system.
+As with all of our deliverable pages and queue displays, customization is simple and straightforward with our queue management system.
 Branding, colors, and text are only the start.
 We give you access to the HTML code so you can take as much control over the look and feel as you want for a complete enterprise solution.
 With Queue-Fair you can provide fully branded customer journeys through your waiting lines with the highest service quality - it's the perfect queuing system.

 4. Joining a queue